Lung plethysmography is a test used to measure how much air you can hold in your lungs.

 Pulmonary plethysmography; Static lung volume determination; Whole-body plethysmography

 How the Test is Performed

-You will sit in a small, airtight room known as a body box.
+You will sit in a large airtight cabin known as a body box.
+The walls of the cabin are clear so that you and the health care provider can see each other.
 You will breathe or pant against a mouthpiece.
-Clips will be put on your nose to shut off your nostrils.
+Clips will be put on your nose to close off your nostrils.
 Depending on the information your doctor is looking for, the mouthpiece may be open at first, and then closed.

 How to Prepare for the Test

-Let your doctor know if you are taking any medications, especially ones for breathing problems.
-You may have to temporarily stop taking certain medications before the test.
+Let your doctor know if you are taking any medicines, particularly ones for breathing problems.
+You may have to temporarily stop taking certain medicines before the test.